Yashrai54/Yashrai54/README.md

 # 💫 About Me:
-<br>I’m Yash Rai, a Full Stack Developer who likes keeping things practical.
-Mostly working with React, Node.js, and MongoDB, I focus on solving problems, building tools that make sense, and diving into DSA.  <br><br>I’m not here for fluff — if it runs clean and does the job, I’m interested.
+<br>I’m Yash Rai, a Full Stack Developer.
+Mostly working with React, Node.js, and MongoDB, I focus on solving problems, building projects that make sense, and diving into DSA.  <br><br>I’m here for showcasing my projects and collaborating on project ideas that solve some problems.
 Outside of coding, I explore anime, manga, and games that have depth, and I’m always tinkering with projects that challenge logic and design.<br>

 ## 🌐 Socials: